Energy Research Centre (ERC) is a multi-disciplinary energy research

 Draft policy framework for efficient use of water

 in energy production.
-Draft report for submission to the
+Report submitted to the

 Water Research Commission.